DataDog/apps/docs/en/design-guidelines.md

 * **Keep the experience within the widget tile as simple as possible.** Don’t display multiple views or complex progressively disclosed components within the tile.
 * **Avoid displaying overlays like modals, popovers, and toasts in the widget with the exception of tooltips or simple select menus.** If you need to confirm an action, use an inline confirmation rather than a toast.
 * **If a task requires more than a click of a button to resolve, push the user to a ui-extension modal or sidebar to resolve the task.**
 * **Widgets should be responsive with no horizontal scrolling and the most important information above the fold.** By default, UI-extension widgets have a ratio of 2x1 and will take up a third of the board.
-The widget can be resized to take up the full width of the board or at a minimum 1/6th the board.
+The widget can be resized to take up the full width of the board or at a 1/6th the board.
 The extension must resize to fit these varying horizontal widths.
 * **Clicks that trigger actions within the tile should give the user proper feedback.** Display a time series tooltip when a user clicks into a graph.